How to spend 5 days in Barcelona

 There are a number of destinations that I have been to a few times and feel like I know them quite well, and yet I've not written much about them on this blog.
 That's partly because I wasn't writing city guides or travel itineraries back then, and that's a huge shame because there were a lot of fantastic destinations.
 Destinations like Barcelona.
 Fast forward six years and I feel my knowledge is a little out of date so it's too late to write an in-depth Barcelona itinerary.
 So what do I do when I still want to offer you a great city guide for Barcelona?
 Well, I accept the very kind offer of Naomi from Probe around the Globe. who is something of a Barcelona expert, to publish a post all about what to see and do during five days in Barcelona.

 Personally, I feel like five days in Barcelona is the perfect amount of time to see A LOT of the city and to really feel like you've got to know many of its different areas and facets, not to mention some of its unique landmarks and sights.
 Best of all five days in Barcelona should also be enough time to include at least one afternoon on the city's beaches, which really are RIGHT THERE, like, just THERE for you to go soak up some sunshine on.
+I know many of you may also want to spend some time in Barcelona as part of a longer trip around Spain, so even if you don't have a full five days stay in Barcelona, you can at least pick the best things to do from this itinerary.

 But enough of me prattling on about my chosen things to do in Barcelona, instead let me hand you over to Naomi who knows the city much better than me as her fantastic 5-day Barcelona itinerary will prove!